Chriksz/web-dev-2023-t2g1/documentations/theme-park-structure.md

 - Advertising of the different entertainments and services.

 ## Content of the web site
+### Theme
+- Something similar to The Flintstones.
+Roller coasters and animals match well with that cartoon.

 ### Entertainments
 - Roller coaster
 - Zoo